castle stays in the uk

 4. Amberley Castle

-Within the castle walls are 19 guest rooms designed to offer comfort and style but still reflect the structure's history.
-The rooms are completely furnished with antiques and fine fabrics alongside modern features.
-You will also enjoy the magnificent Queen's Room restaurant, which offers fine dining for all the guests.
+Within the castle walls are 19 guest rooms designed to offer comfort and style but still reflect the structure’s history.
+The rooms are completely furnished with antiques and delicate fabrics alongside modern features.
+You will also enjoy the castle room’s magnificent Queen’s Room restaurant, which offers fine dining for all the guests.

 5. Lumley Castle

 Lumley Castle is another one of the best castle hotels in County Durham you can stay.
 The castle has accommodated many guests since it was converted from a mansion to a castle in 1389.
-The castle hotel features 73 uniquely designed rooms that will provide the luxury and comfort you are looking for.
+The castle hotel features 73 uniquely designed rooms that provide the luxury and comfort you seek.

 Each room has four-poster beds, lavish carpets, feature baths, and window seats in thick stone walls.
 Amazingly the rooms also have stunning views and free Wi-Fi.
 At the castle, you will dine in the splendor of the refurbished Knights Restaurant, which offers seasonal Al a Carte Menus.